Conduct of a civil trial before the court

 The trial can also take place if you are absent and unrepresented but provided that your summons is regular.
 In this case, the judge must be able to verify that you have been informed of the existence of the trial (summoned by LRAR or by the Commissioner of Justice).

-The judge can postpone the trial to another date if you file a postponement request that the judge considers to be legitimate.
+The judge can postpone the trial to another date if you file a postponement request that the judge considers legitimate.
 They may also postpone the hearing if they feel it is necessary for you to be here.

 This request must be justified (too short a time to prepare your defense, application for legal aid pending ...).